mdn/content/files/en-us/web/css/math-depth/index.md

 ---
 {{CSSRef}}

-The `math-depth` property describes a notion of "depth" for each element of a mathematical formula, with respect to the top-level container of that formula.
+The **`math-depth`** property describes a notion of _depth_ for each element of a mathematical formula, with respect to the top-level container of that formula.
 Concretely, this is used to determine the computed value of the [font-size](/en-US/docs/Web/CSS/font-size) property when its specified value is `math`.

 ## Syntax